renovate-bot/zw/docs/ecosystem/annexes/01_5_readurl.md

 keywords: [annex, readurl]
 ---

-[Read URL](https://github.com/z-shell/z-a-readurl) annex allows to automatically download the newest version of a file to which URL is hosted on a webpage.
+- [z-shell/z-a-readurl](https://github.com/z-shell/z-a-readurl) annex allows to automatically download the newest version of a file to which URL is hosted on a webpage.

 It works as follows: